Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

     state => console.log(`Wrapped BoringFish has ${state.data.length} items`))
 ```

-When looking at the logs now, we see that the size of the wrapped fishes' state corresponds to the one we manually added compression to.
+When looking at the logs now, we see that the size of the wrapped fish's state corresponds to the one we manually added compression to.

 ```sh
 Deserializing WRAPPED snapshot of size 0.1725MB